TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part3-EFC/007 +Create DbContext.md

 The `OnConfiguring(...)` method is here used to specify the database to be used.
 This is done with the method `UseSqlite(...)`.
 This method is available because we added a NuGet package for SQLite.
 If we were using Postgres, we would have a different method here, probably `UsePostgres(..)`.

-The argument is the name of the SQLite database file: Todo.db.
-For SQLite it is simple, there is no authentication, there is no actual database server running, so no ip or port.
+The argument is the name of the SQLite database file: Todo.db.\
+For SQLite it is simple, there is no authentication, there is no actual database server running, so no IP or port.
 The "connection string" here is just a reference to the file.
 For other databases, you will have to provide a more elaborate connection string.

 [I have an example on GitHub, where I connect to a local Postgres database, and a cloud-hosted Postgres database.](https://github.com/TroelsMortensen/EFCpostgres)